drewkilz/villagers_and_heroes_api/README.md

 Villagers and Heroes API
 ========================

-Code related to the game Villagers &amp; Heroes
+API for accessing and uploading data related to the game Villagers &amp; Heroes

 Flask
 -----